-By this point, you’ve probably heard that breastfeeding is good for the short-term and long-term health of babies and women (and our bank account balance!), but you’ve also possibly been told that, for some, it’s not necessarily as easy as it should be.
+By this point, you’ve probably heard that breastfeeding is good for the short-term and long-term health of babies and women (and our bank account balance!), but you’ve also possibly been told that, for some, it’s not necessarily as easy as it seems.
 Learning exactly how to breastfeed your baby (or babies!) happens when you are “on-the-job” with your baby in your arms — but there are some valuable things to wrap your mind around before your baby comes.

 - Key things to know about milk production — how to build and maintain a robust supply, basics about potential health issues that can affect your supply

 - How to know your baby is hungry, full, well-hydrated and gaining weight appropriately– how to tell that all is well or know if you need some support

 - The potential impact of the birth experience on initiating breastfeeding